Ceici92/CeciliasBlog/content/posts/StreetAR.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/Q2.jpg?raw=true "")

 About sound, we learned how central it was in immersive application.
 Therefore, we added sounds linked to many objects, such as all the living characters.
-We synchronised them as much as possible with the characters’ movements to be realistic.
+We synchronised them as much as possible with the characters' movements to be realistic.
 Sounds are linked to objects and scenes so that they begin exactly with the animations.
 Moreover, the main lion (Alex) speaks the whole story.
 Furthermore, adding music seemed a perfect way to keep rhythm in the experience, and to enjoy even more the videos for instance.
 The introduction music while on the first menu enables the user to find the good volume.

 Finally, a script had to be done in order to deal with an object or scene with more than 1 sound, for instance with 2 comments from Alex, or to manage background sound and dialogues at the same time :